Work harder or work smarter? Information technology and resource allocation in healthcare processes

 MIS Quarterly: Management Information Systems

 © 2015 Management Information Systems Research Center.
-This paper was published in MIS Quarterly: Management Information Systems and is made available as an electronic reprint (preprint) with permission of Management Information Systems Research Center.
+This paper was published in MIS Quarterly: Management Information Systems and is made available with permission of Management Information Systems Research Center.
 The published version is available at: [http://misq.org.ezlibproxy1.ntu.edu.sg/work-harder-or-work-smarter-information-technology-and-resource-allocation-in-healthcare-processes.html].
 One print or electronic copy may be made for personal use only.
 Systematic or multiple reproduction, distribution to multiple locations via electronic or other means, duplication of any material in this paper for a fee or for commercial purposes, or modification of the content of the paper is prohibited and is subject to penalties under law.